Skip to main content

 Guide the client to connect Scripe with their WhatsApp

-Guide your client to install the WhatsApp integration to instantly send ideas or content snippets straight into Scripe whenever inspiration strikes.To install the WhatsApp integration, you can guide your client like this:
+Back to the dashboard, guide your client to connect their WhatsApp to instantly send ideas or content snippets straight into Scripe whenever inspiration strikes.To install the WhatsApp integration, you can guide your client like this:

 8